Sonia Gandhi: Electoral success and NAC chairmanship (2004–2014)

 In the 2004 general elections, Gandhi launched a nationwide campaign, crisscrossing the country on the Aam Aadmi (ordinary man) slogan in contrast to the 'India Shining' slogan of the BJP-led National Democratic Alliance (NDA) alliance.
 She countered the BJP asking "Who is India Shining for?".
-In the election, she was re-elected by a 200,000-vote margin over nearest rival, in the Rae Bareli.
+In the election, she was re-elected by a 200,000-vote margin over her nearest rival, in the Rae Bareli constituency.
 Following the unexpected defeat of the NDA, she was widely expected to be the next Prime Minister of India.
-On 16 May, she was unanimously chosen to lead a 15-party coalition government with the support of the left, which was subsequently named the United Progressive Alliance (UPA).
+On 16 May, she was unanimously chosen to lead a coalition government of 15 parties supported by the left, and it was subsequently named as United Progressive Alliance (UPA).

-The defeated NDA protested once again her 'foreign origin' and senior NDA leader Sushma Swaraj threatened to shave her head and "sleep on the ground", among other things, should Sonia become prime minister.
+The defeated NDA protested once again about her 'foreign origin' and senior NDA leader Sushma Swaraj threatened to shave her head and "sleep on the ground", among other things, should Sonia become prime minister.

 The NDA claimed that there were legal reasons that barred her from the Prime Minister's post.

 They pointed, in particular, to Section 5 of the Indian Citizenship Act of 1955, which they claimed implied 'reciprocity'.
 This was contested by others and eventually the suits were dismissed by the Supreme Court of India.

-A few days after the election, Gandhi recommended Manmohan Singh as her choice as prime minister, that the party leaders accepted.
+A few days after the election, Gandhi recommended Manmohan Singh as her choice as prime minister, which the party leaders accepted.
 Her supporters compared it to the old Indian tradition of renunciation, while her opponents attacked it as a political stunt.

 On 23 March 2006, Gandhi announced her resignation from the Lok Sabha and also as chairperson of the National Advisory Council under the office-of-profit controversy and the speculation that the government was planning to bring an ordinance to exempt the post of chairperson of National Advisory Council from the purview of office of profit.
 She was re-elected from her constituency Rae Bareli in May 2006 by a margin of over 400,000 votes.

 As chairperson of the National Advisory Committee and the UPA, she played an important role in making the National Rural Employment Guarantee Scheme and the Right to Information Act into law.

 She addressed the United Nations on 2 October 2007, Mahatma Gandhi's birth anniversary which is observed as the international day of non-violence after a UN resolution passed on 15 July 2007.

 Under her leadership, the Congress-led UPA won a decisive majority in the 2009 general elections with Manmohan Singh as the Prime Minister.
 The Congress itself won 206 Lok Sabha seats, which was then the highest total by any party since 1991.
 She was re-elected to a third term as a member of parliament representing Rae Bareli.

 In 2013, Gandhi became the first person to serve as Congress President for 15 years consecutively.
 In the same year, Gandhi condemned the Supreme Court judgement supporting Section 377 of the Indian Penal Code and backed LGBT rights.